drftpd-ng/drftpd/README.md

 To give an overview of the installation process the different steps are listed below in this section.

 On the master you will need to:
-- Install Oracle Java 1.8
+- Install Oracle Java 1.8 and Apache Ant
-- Install Ant or Eclipse on the master
+- Generate key
 - Compile the software using setup wizard
 - Configure .conf files